-Spinal degeneration may occur over time and cause narrowing of the spinal canal.
-Stiffness and pain after walking or standing are symptomatic.
+Spinal degeneration is a more general term.
+Degeneration may occur over time and cause narrowing of the spinal canal.
+Stiffness and pain after walking or standing are common symptoms.

 Spinal stenosis is a narrowing and compression of the spinal chord and nerve that can be degenerative or congenital.
-There is likely to be pain, weakness, tingling or radiation down the legs with lumbar spinal stenosis (LSS).
+There is likely to be pain, weakness, tingling or radiation down the legs with lumbar spinal stenosis.

 Osteoporosis (“porous bones”) is a progressive bone disease that causes reduced bone mass, density and strength, and makes one at risk for fractures of the bones of the spine and hips.

 Skeletal irregularities put strain on all parts of the back and can be progressive.
-These include scoliosis, a curving of the spine; kyphosis, where the upper back is severely rounded; lordosis, an abnormal arch in the lower back; back extension or flexion, where the spine bends backward or forward respectively.
+These include scoliosis, a curving of the spine; kyphosis, where the upper back is severely rounded; and lordosis, an abnormal arch in the lower back.

-Fibromyalgia can cause musculoskeletal pain and tender points in the neck, spin and hips, as well as stiffness.
+Fibromyalgia is a serious, pervasive condition that can cause musculoskeletal pain and tender points in the neck, spin and hips, as well as stiffness.